 - $500k annual budget for infrastructure

-- liaising with external parties, clients, hostile third parties and journalists
+- liaising with external parties, clients, journalists and hostile third parties

 - negotiating contracts